MS Birgo

 MS Birgo was a Norwegian cargo ship that was built in 1967.
 The ship sank 18 July 1978 in Nedstrandfjorden (part of Boknafjorden).
 While the initial investigation was inconclusive, the loss was later determined to be a deliberate scuttling by the ship's owner as an insurance fraud scheme.
 The litigation by the insurance company in the aftermath of the investigation reached the Supreme Court where the principle of condictio indebiti was tested.

 Early history

 The ship was built in Trondheim by Ørens Mekansike Værksted and delivered on 6 November 1967.
 It was at the time the largest ship built by the shipyard.
 For most of its service life, the ship was owned by Sameiet Birgo, and controlled and operated by the shipping company Lykkes rederi.
 The ship was a bulk carrier, mainly intended for transportation of ferrosilicon between Norway and Germany.
 Its route often included sailing on the Rhine and its masts could be folded down in order to pass under bridges.
 The ship had modern navigational equipment and every crewmember had a separate cabin.

-Birgo's first commercial voyage was to Bremen with a load of aluminium from Sunndalsøra, and wood pulp from Flatanger.
+Birgo's first commercial voyage was to Bremen with a load of aluminium from Sunndalsøra, and wood pulp from Flatanger Municipality.

 The ship was sold to the Kristiansand-based shipping company Kran & Båtservice in 1977.